Tony Cowell

-Anthony "Tony" Cowell (born 1950) is an author, journalist and showbiz reporter, columnist for Best Magazine.
+Anthony Cowell (born 1950) is an author, journalist and showbiz reporter, columnist for Best Magazine.
 He co-wrote his younger half-brother Simon Cowell's autobiography, I Don't Mean to be Rude, but...

 Work

 Cowell is a weekly columnist for Best magazine, and is a contributor to Sky News Sunrise Breakfast Show with Eamonn Holmes, commentating on the showbiz gossip making the news.
 Cowell is also a regular celebrity pundit in the United States, contributing to the CBS Radio Network.
 In the United Kingdom, he has reported on The X Factor and Britain's Got Talent for Heart London and GMG Radio stations under his Cowell Confidential banner.

 Personal life

 Cowell is the elder half-brother of television personality Simon Cowell and estate agent Nicholas Cowell.
 Tony claims to have been idolised from an early age by his younger half-brother Simon, who bought his first record, "She Loves You" by The Beatles, because Tony had recently bought that same album.
 Tony has a house in Cornwall with his wife, Emma Lloyd-Cowell, whom he married in May 2014.